theQRL/theqrl.org/content/blog/2021/qrl-enqlave-update/index.md

 3. With this groundwork in place, and with PoS and Smart Contracts slated, we're looking at a fully equipped batteries-included experience for developers.

-## But when?
+## When?

-With a few key changes, we'll be able to initialize our *second* enQlave audit by x41 D-Sec and subsequently open our codebase, adding it to our other 25+ MIT open-source repositories.
+With a few key changes, we'll be able to initialize our *second* enQlave audit by x41 D-Sec and subsequently open our codebase to the public, adding it to our other 25+ MIT open-source repositories.

-## Be sure to subscribe
+## Want more updates?
+Subscribe to our newsletter

 All major announcements and updates like this one are distributed through our newsletter.
-If you haven't done so already, be sure to [subscribe to stay informed on the latest QRL news](/#subscribe).
+If you haven't done so already, be sure to subscribe to stay informed on the latest QRL news](/#subscribe